catamphetamine/flexible-json-schema/README.md

 #### Strings

 By default, empty strings aren't allowed.
 To allow empty strings, pass `allowEmptyStrings: true` option.
-Empty strings are still interpreted as "missing values", so if a property should support empty string value then declare it as `required: false`.
+This will allow empty strings, although they'll still be interpreted as "missing values", so if a property should support an empty string value then it should also be declared as `required: false`.

 ```js
 const validate = schemaValidation(schema, {